 The desire to work in a happy manner comes from love and interaction through play with dogs.
-Pavlovian theory was never meant to be a sophisticated dog behavior training method.
+Pavlovian theory dog training methods was never meant to be a sophisticated dog behavior training method.
 However, using all methods of forced training is not a negative.
 Dogs do use forced training methods to train each other.
 This is seen in any group of dogs, wild or domesticated.
 We cannot criticize dogs for communicating like dogs.
-Nature made the animals long before the know-it-all critics told dogs what humane treatment is by definition.
+Nature made the animals long before the know-it-all dog trainer critics told dogs what humane treatment is by definition.

 Dogs correct one another in specific locations of the body.
 Depending on the location of the bite, strength of bite or push to bump the dog off balance, the correction can be a different message.
 Corrections can be threats or a warning.
 Different levels of fear exist in all species.
 Some levels of fear are good and push all species to learn or survive.

 Classical/forced conditioning can create a lifeless dog that is obedient because the correction is used incorrectly, in a point of contact on the dog’s body that is not used for correction, but a direct threat.
 The body language of the dog or handler, in combination with level of force, can make a correction become a threat with intent to create severe harm to the animal.
 Knowing what is a normal challenge for leadership or respect for personal space comes with experience.
 Mature, organized dog packs learn each personality of the other dogs and what is acceptable behavior.
 Dog handlers must learn the body language, force of correction, personality of the dog and point of correction to be a good handler.
+Therefore, balanced training is a practice of many methods.

 Dog communication is not hit and miss conditioning, but an innate teaching method.
-The dog must have a direct relationship with the handler.
+Balanced training the dog must have a direct relationship with the handler.
 The innate reaction and response on the part of the dog, must be duplicated by the handler as dogs understand, not by human logic.
 When a shock collar, food/treat, spray bottle or noise is used for a positive or negative reinforcement, the dog is responding to something other than the handler.
 This is not innate in dogs and will separate the dog from a direct communication with the handler.
 This is the exact opposite of what you want to achieve for maximum safety and reliability for your dog.

 If you interview a dog trainer and ask what they do when a dog jumps on them, and the trainer says “turn their back” and “ignore the dog”, do not work with this trainer.
 The